 After it’s disinfected, you want to treat the skin to help it heal and minimize inflammation.
-Lip balm, vaseline and similar hydrating products are great.
-Make sure whatever you use isn’t creating problems with the acne.
+Lip balm, vaseline, and similar hydrating products are great.
+Make sure whatever you use isn’t creating problems with acne.
 When you have such a thing, a small, one-time treatment to the cut area is usually enough.

 Get Alum Block